SAMFYB/FP-150-Notebook/README.md

 This is my notebook for Carnegie Mellon 15-150 Principles of Functional Programming.
 The notes may be incoherent and incomplete.
 Yet, I decide to make this public so people might find it useful.

-There are more actual source codes in my repo [SML Collection](https://github.com/SAMFYB/SML-collection).

 > PDF version of the notes are in the `pdfs` folder.

-> Note: If you're viewing this as a webpage, I recommend [View on GitHub](https://github.com/SAMFYB/FP-150-Notebook) or get the PDF versions on GitHub.
-This is because the SVG images in the notes are NOT rendered correctly on webpages.

 ## Table of Contents